GE Digital's Secret Weapon

 Also helping to propel GE Digital on its journey was the making of strategic hires--people with software in their DNA from the likes of Google and Amazon--for whom agile development and minimum viable product are second nature.
 HR also adjusted the pay and compensation structure in order to become more competitive in Silicon Valley.

 No doubt all these factors are playing a role in GE’s ongoing transformation.
 But there’s something that GE has that other digital companies do not: Its strong roots in manufacturing things—MRI machines, jet engines, wind turbines and the like.
-Now also armed with new digital capabilities, GE is finding its mojo with a whole new generation of employees, who are seeking meaning more meaningful work than creating a new “like” button.
+Now also armed with new digital capabilities, GE is finding its mojo with a whole new generation of employees, who are seeking work that is more meaningful than creating a new “like” button.

 As Richard Katz, a senior technical recruiter at Randstad Technologies who works with new engineering grads recently told me, “Whether it's working on renewable energy solutions or building medical equipment, this incoming generation of engineers wants to be part of something big, something that makes a difference in the world and benefits society.
 They don’t want to be working in a light bulb factory.”